stpaultim/uc_stripe/README.txt

 compliance which allows Stripe, the payment processor, to handle prcoessing and storing of payment card details.

+It is compliant with 3D Secure, 3D Secure 2, and Strong Customer Authentication (SCA)

 Versions of the Stripe PHP Library and Stripe API that this module currently supports are found in uc_stripe_libraries_info() in uc_stripe.module.